devOS-Sanity-Edition/canary/README.md

 - Unsafe registration of entity tracked data
 - Adding new BlockState properties to vanilla blocks

+In addition, Canary has the following diagnostic features:
+- when enabled in the config (`"print_blockstate_report": true`), a report of BlockStates will be printed to the log

 ### Fun Fact
 This mod is named after the real life practice of using canaries in coal mines to detect poisonous gasses.
 Like the real life counterpart, if the canary dies (the game crashes),